apytypes/apytypes/_sources/index.rst.txt

 Installation
 ------------

-Releases of APyTypes come with pre-build wheels for Linux, Windows, and MacOS (ARM64 and x86-64).
+Releases of APyTypes come with pre-built wheels for Linux, Windows, and MacOS (ARM64 and x86-64).
 Release wheels are made available through `PyPi
 <https://pypi.org/project/apytypes/>`_.
 Using a pre-built wheel is the recommended way
 of installing APyTypes.